RanWeissman/New-Distributed-Algorithm/README.md

 ## 🧠 Brief Explanation

-This project implements the **Distributed Conflict Based Search (DCBS)** algorithm, an advanced technique for solving the **Multi-Agent Path Finding (MAPF)** problem.
+This project implements the **Distributed Conflict Based Search (DCBS)** algorithm, a **new** technique for solving the **Multi-Agent Path Finding (MAPF)** problem.
 The goal is to compute collision-free paths for multiple agents in a shared environment, such as robots navigating in a warehouse.

 DCBS is a distributed version of the traditional Conflict Based Search (CBS) algorithm.
 It enables agents to independently plan their paths and coordinate via message passing to resolve conflicts, achieving scalability and near-optimal performance.

 ---
 ## 🙏 Acknowledgment

 This project is inspired by the **Conflict-Based Search (CBS)** algorithm, a groundbreaking method for solving Multi-Agent Path Finding problems.
-We would like to express our deep appreciation to **Prof. Guni Sharon**, who introduced CBS in collaboration with **Prof. Roni Stern**, **Prof. Ariel Felner**, and **Prof. Nathan Sturtevant**.
+We would like to express our deep appreciation to **Prof. Roni Stern**, who introduced CBS in collaboration with **Prof. Guni Sharon**, **Prof. Ariel Felner**, and **Prof. Nathan Sturtevant**.

-Their foundational work has significantly shaped the field of cooperative pathfinding and served as the core motivation for our distributed variant:
+Their foundational work has significantly shaped the field of cooperative pathfinding and served as the core motivation for our distributed variant.

 ---

 ## 📖 Citation

 If you use this project or base your research on it, please cite the original CBS work as follows:
 -
-- Sharon, G., Stern, R., Felner, A., & Sturtevant, N. (2012). *Meta-agent conflict-based search for optimal multi-agent path finding*.
+Sharon, G., Stern, R., Felner, A., & Sturtevant, N. (2012). *Meta-agent conflict-based search for optimal multi-agent path finding*.
 In Proceedings of the International Symposium on Combinatorial Search (Vol. 3, No. 1, pp. 97–104).

 ## 🌍 Area